Case of alleged serial arsonist in Md. began to crack after release of surveillance video

 “When we realized that Crawford knew everyone, we started to look closer at him,” Prince George’s Police detective Thomas Smith said.

 Officials offered more details of the investigation into Crawford on Thursday, the day after he was arrested and charged in 11 fires spanning from 2011 to 2020.
 They say Crawford set fire to homes, vehicles and residential garages under the cover of night — targeting those with whom he’d had previous disagreements.
+Another fire officials suspect Crawford started is under investigation.

 Officials said his targets included government and law enforcement officials, family members, two of his former physicians and a resident in his neighborhood in Ellicott City, Md.